-- No candidate shall, without the permission of the C.R.O. engage in any campaign activity - 1. in any business or service operated by the Students' Union; - 2. in a University library; - 3. in a classroom during a class unless the candidate first obtains the permission or the professor responsible for that class; - 4. in any residence; or - 5. in any building or on any land not owned or operated by the University or the Students' Union. - 2.
-Candidates, or volunteers associated with their campaign, shall not: - 1. provide voters with an electronic device on the day of the election for the purpose of voting: - 2. solicit, touch, or otherwise handle a voter's electronic device on the day of the election for the purpose of voting; - 3. solicit, steal, borrow, use or otherwise handle another students' CCID or password for the purpose of voting.
+- 1. No candidate shall, without the permission of the C.R.O. engage in any campaign activity - a. in any business or service operated by the Students' Union; - b. in a University library; - c. in a classroom during a class unless the candidate first obtains the permission or the professor responsible for that class; - d. in any residence; or - e. in any building or on any land not owned or operated by the University or the Students' Union. - 2.
+Candidates, or volunteers associated with their campaign, shall not: - a. provide voters with an electronic device on the day of the election for the purpose of voting; - b. solicit, touch, or otherwise handle a voter's electronic device on the day of the election for the purpose of voting; - c. solicit, steal, borrow, use or otherwise handle another students' CCID or password for the purpose of voting.